zama-ai/concrete-ml/docs/advanced-topics/quantization.md

 # Quantization

-Quantization is the process of constraining an input from a continuous or otherwise large set of values (such as the real numbers) to a discrete set (such as the integers).
+Quantization is the process of constraining an input from a continuous or otherwise large set of values (such as real numbers) to a discrete set (such as integers).

-This means that some accuracy in the representation is lost (e.g. a simple approach is to eliminate least-significant bits), but, in many cases in machine learning, it is possible to adapt the models to give meaningful results while using these smaller data types.
+This means that some accuracy in the representation is lost (e.g. a simple approach is to eliminate least-significant bits).
+However, in many cases in machine learning, it is possible to adapt the models to give meaningful results while using these smaller data types.
 This significantly reduces the number of bits necessary for intermediary results during the execution of these machine learning models.

 Since FHE is currently limited to 8-bit integers, it is necessary to quantize models to make them compatible.
-As a general rule, the smaller the precision models use, the better the FHE performance.
+As a general rule, the smaller the precision models, the better the FHE performance.

 ## Overview of quantization in Concrete-ML

 Quantization implemented in Concrete-ML is applied in two ways:

 1. Built-in models apply quantization internally and the user only needs to configure some quantization parameters.
-This approach requires little work by the user, but may not be a one-size-fits-all solution for all types of models.
+This approach requires little work by the user but may not be a one-size-fits-all solution for all types of models.
 The final quantized model is FHE friendly and ready to predict over encrypted data.
-In this setting, Post-Training Quantization (PTQ) for linear models, data quantization is used for Tree-based models and, finally, quantization aware training is included in the built-in neural network models.
+In this setting, Post-Training Quantization (PTQ) is for linear models, data quantization is used for tree-based models and, finally, Quantization Aware Training (QAT) is included in the built-in neural network models.
-1. For custom neural networks with more complex topology, obtaining FHE-compatible models with good accuracy requires quantization aware training  (QAT).
-Concrete-ML offer the possibility for the user to do quantization before compilation to FHE.
+1. For custom neural networks with more complex topology, obtaining FHE-compatible models with good accuracy requires QAT.
+Concrete-ML offers the possibility for the user to perform quantization before compiling to FHE.
 This can be achieved through a third-party library that offers QAT tools, such as [Brevitas](https://github.com/Xilinx/brevitas) for PyTorch.
-In this approach, the user is responsible for implementing a full-integer model respecting the FHE constraints.
+In this approach, the user is responsible for implementing a full-integer model, respecting FHE constraints.
 Please refer to the [advanced QAT tutorial](../deep-learning/fhe_friendly_models.md) for tips on designing FHE neural networks.

 {% hint style="info" %}
-While Concrete-ML quantizes the machine learning models, the data the client has is often in floating point.
+While Concrete-ML quantizes machine learning models, the data the client has is often in floating point.
 The Concrete-ML models provide APIs to quantize inputs and de-quantize outputs.

 Please note that the floating point input is quantized in the clear, i.e. it is converted to integers before being encrypted.
 Moreover, the model's output are also integers and are decrypted before de-quantization.
 {% endhint %}

 ## Basics of quantization